 As a result, the U.S. Senate is now trying to pass legislation that will expand the use of telehealth under Medicare and Medicaid.

 Telehealth has been around for decades in the form of health services that are provided on a distance basis through a couple of ways like phone, email, or online software.

 Gone will be the days when one’s health record was a puzzle or hard to obtain.
-With online software, many health providers make historical health records readily available to each patient, including lab results and doctor’s notes from each visit.
+With online software, many health providers will now make historical health records readily available to each patient, including lab results and doctor’s notes from each visit.

 Protecting Access To Post-COVID-19 Telehealth Act

 Recent legislation introduced in the U.S. Senate will determine the fate of this industry.
 In July of this year, the U.S. Senate introduced a bill called the “Protecting Access to Post-COVID-19 Telehealth Act.”